EUROPEAN HUMAN RIGHTS LAW - 2022/3

 Indicative content includes -

-- Introduction to the ECHR and European Court of Human Rights
+- Introduction to the ECHR and European Court of Human Rights, and their evolution.

-- Principles of interpretation: including evolutive interpretation, the margin of appreciation, European consensus, and proportionality
+- Principles of interpretation (including evolutive interpretation, margin of appreciation, European consensus, and proportionality) and analysis of the role of positive obligations.

-- Legal and policy issues relating to reform of the European Court of Human Rights.
+- Legal and policy issues relating to legitimacy and reform of the European Court of Human Rights.

-- Relationships between UK courts and European Court of Human Rights.
+- Relationships between UK and the European Court of Human Rights.

 - Revision of topics covered during the module.